-The result was an unlikely reprieve for organized labor.
-It had seemed virtually certain that the high court would rule 5-4 to overturn a system that's been in place nearly 40 years.
-But the court now is operating with only eight justices after the Feb.
-13 death of Scalia, who had been expected to rule against the unions.
+The result is an unlikely victory for organized labor after it seemed almost certain the high court would rule 5-4 to overturn a system that's been in place nearly 40 years.
+The court is operating with only eight justices after the death of Scalia, who had been expected to rule against the unions.

-The one-sentence opinion issued Tuesday did not identify how each justice voted.
-It simply upheld a decision from the 9th U.S. Circuit Court of Appeals.
+The one-sentence opinion does not identify how each justice voted.
+It simply upholds a decision from the 9th U.S. Circuit Court of Appeals.

-But it was a blow to conservative groups that have spent years pushing the court to overrule a 1977 precedent that allows unions to collect fees from members and non-members alike to cover the costs of collective bargaining.
+But it's a major blow to conservative groups that have spent years pushing the court to overrule a 1977 precedent that allows unions to collect "fair share" fees from members and non-members alike that cover the costs of collective bargaining.

-The union case is just one among a handful of key disputes this term in which Scalia's vote had been expected to tip the balance toward a conservative result.
-During arguments in the case in January, Scalia and the court's four other conservatives had made it clear they were prepared to deal a blow to the unions.
+The union case is among a handful of key disputes in which Scalia's vote was expected to tip the balance toward a result that favored conservatives.
+During arguments in the case in January, Scalia and the court's four other conservatives made it clear they were ready to deal a blow to the unions.

-Since Supreme Court decisions are not final until they're handed down, nothing Scalia did or said in connection with the case before his death mattered in the outcome.
+Since Supreme Court decisions are not final until they are handed down, nothing Scalia did or said in connection with the case before his death mattered in the outcome.

-The lead plaintiff in the latest case was Rebecca Friedrichs, a public school teacher from Orange County, California, who said she resigned from the California Teachers Association over differences but was still required to pay about $650 a year to cover bargaining costs.
+The lead plaintiff was Rebecca Friedrichs, a public school teacher from Orange County, California, who said she resigned from the California Teachers Association over differences but was still required to pay about $650 a year to cover bargaining costs.

 The case affects more than 5 million workers in 23 states and Washington, D.C., who are represented at the bargaining table by public sector unions.
 Labor officials worried the potential loss of tens of millions of dollars in fees would reduce their power to bargain for higher wages and benefits for government employees.